The Definitive Race Director Checklist

 - Merchandise tent

-- Water points (on course and in the festival area)
+- Water points (on course and in your start/finish areas)

 - Food/Drinks tents

-💡 You should always walk, run or drive the course before the event.
-You might pick up something that you wouldn’t have been able to tell by just looking at a map.
+You should always walk, run or drive your race course before the event.
+You might pick up something that you wouldn’t have been able to by just looking at a map.
 Maybe it's too hilly or rocky.
-Maybe there are dangerous or confusing turns.
-You can only start to address these questions by getting a first-hand feel for the course.
+Maybe there are dangerous or confusing turns than need extra signage.
+You can only begin to address these questions by getting a first-hand feel for the course.

 7. Draft an event timeline